Prosper Marilhat

 Antoine-George-Prosper Marilhat, usually known as Prosper Marilhat, (26 March 1811 – 13 September 1847) was a French Orientalist painter.
-Many of his most successful works were based on the sketches he drew during the time he spent in Egypt in 1831–1832.
+Many of his most successful works were based on the sketches he drew during the time he spent in Lebanon, Syria, Palestine and Egypt in 1831–1832.

 Early life

 He was born in Vertaizon.
 Encouraged by local artists, Marihat began painting at an early age.
 Although his parents wanted him to work in the cutlery business of Thiers, Puy-de-Dôme where he lived, the Baron de Barante convinced them he was more suited to an artistic career.
 He went to Paris in 1829 where he studied under Camille Roqueplan, exhibiting for the first time at the Paris Salon in 1831 with his Site d'Auvergne.

 Career

 In May 1831, Marilhat was invited by Charles von Hügel to join him on a lengthy expedition but he only accompanied him as far as Alexandria.
 Over the following months, from October 1831 to May 1833, he completed ten albums of sketches there which would form the basis of his later paintings.
 In 1835, he travelled through Italy and spent 1836 in Provence.
 He exhibited in all the Paris Salons from 1837 to 1841 as well as at the Salon of 1844.
 While he specialized in architectural paintings and landscapes, he also painted portraits including one of his friend Théodore Chassériau which is now in the Louvre.